IFPI TRAINING WORKSHOP 2021

-UPRS Legal Department meets with Audio Producer’s Association of Uganda at UPRS Offices on 24th August 2021.
-We are charting ways to formalize the creation and production processes of music making in Uganda.
+UPRS Legal Department meets with the Audio Producer’s Association of Uganda at UPRS Offices on 24th August 2021.
+We are charting ways to formalize the creation and production processes of music-making in Uganda.
 UPRS is committed to bettering Uganda’s entertainment law for the benefit of its members.

 #Stay Home, Stay Safe.

-On 14th February 2020, CISAC director (African Region) Mr. Sam Sangwa engaged with the National Association of Broadcasters ( NAB) to discuss about the improvement of compliance by the broadcasters.
+On 14th February 2020, CISAC director (African Region) Mr. Sam Sangwa engaged with the National Association of Broadcasters (NAB) to discuss the improvement of compliance by the broadcasters.

 CISAC Director visit to UPRS

 On 13th-February -2020 UPRS hosted the Director CISAC, African Region Mr. Sam Sangwa from Rwanda who engaged with the Board members and staff about music copyright and the benefits of a CMO to the rights holders.

 UPRS BOARD MEETING CLOSING YEAR 2019: